nakedbot/open-to/_posts/2017-10-09-help-achieve-food-and-nutritional-security.md

 ---
 layout: post
 title: Help Achieve Food & Nutritional Security
 date: 2017-10-15 18:22:44 +0200
 description: Opening up agricultural research will help achieve UN Sustainable Development Goals related to poverty & hunger.
 image: assets/images/pic03.jpg
 weight: 4
 permalink: /help-achieve-food-and-nutritional-security/ # link
-list-image:  "/assets/images/pic12.jpg"             # config image to post list card (1..6)
+list-image: "/assets/images/pic5.jpg"             # config image to post list card (1..6)
 class: "style1"                               # config bg-color to post list card (1..6)
-# header-image:            # config image to post header
+published: true # is is live?
 ---

 Agriculture is the principal component of the 2030 agenda for sustainable development and is directly or indirectly linked to all the 17 sustainable development goals (SDGs).